Veterinary Topics

 In dogs, CCL injuries are usually not associated with significant trauma.
-In humans, the top of the shin bone is essentially flat, so we only put strain on our cruciate ligament if we pivot our knee excessively or suffer a blow to the top of our shin.
-In dogs, however, the top of their shin bone is angled an average of 25 degrees.
-This means that any time a dog is standing, walking, or putting weight on their leg, gravity wants the bottom of the thigh bone to slide backwards down that slope, like a car parked on a steep hill.
-This constant strain on the dog’s cruciate ligament predisposes them to a more chronic, gradual fraying of the fibers of the ligament that can lead to a complete tear over time.
+In humans, the top of the shin bone is essentially flat, so we only put a strain on our cruciate ligament if we pivot our knee excessively or suffer a blow to the top of our shin.
+In dogs, however, the top of their shin bone has angled an average of 25 degrees.
+This means that whenever a dog is standing, walking, or putting weight on its leg, gravity wants the bottom of the thigh bone to slide back down that slope, like a car parked on a steep hill.
+This constant strain on the dog’s cruciate ligament predisposes them to a more chronic, gradual fraying of the ligament’s fibers that can lead to a complete tear over time.

 Symptoms of CCL injury in veterinary medicine include:

-• a tendency to sit down with the affected knee laying straight and not bent in a flexed position
+• A tendency to sit down with the affected knee lying straight and not bent in a flexed position

 • Minimize pain, improve comfort